MDU-PHL/bohra/docs/usage/quickguide.md

 `bohra` is a flexible pipeline and allows users to customise the workflows used.
 This page will provide you a quick start guide to how to trigger the more common features.
 You can find additional details and options for these and other pipelines [here](../pipelines/overview.md)

+If you just want to see some frequently asked questions and commands check out the [cookbook](../cookbook/how_to.md)

 Users have the option to supply paired-end fastq (support for ONT coming soon) and/or _de novo_ assemblies as inputs into the pipeline.

 - Paired-end fastq only - where you only have paired-end fastq `bohra` will generate _de novo_ assemblies if required.